sprestage/tech-octoblog/source/_posts/2013-12-02-my-personal-git-command-reference.markdown

 ### Set up remote repository
 Point to a new repo on github.
 Note: Must create this new repo on github first!
 <pre>
-  $ git remote add origin https://github.com/<username>/demo_app.git
+  $ git remote add origin https://github.com/\<username\>/demo_app.git
 </pre>

-Which remote repositories are being pointed to:
+Check to see which remote repositories are being pointed to:
 <pre>
   $ git remote -v
 </pre>